Prismic Glossary

 environments

-A premium Prismic feature that allows you to clone the entirety of your production repository — including all custom types, pages, and media files — so that you can make content changes in a development environment.
+A premium Prismic feature that allows you to clone your production repository including all page types, slices, pages, and media files.
+So you can make content changes in a development environment.
+Learn more →

 field

-The most elementary component of a Prismic model.
+The most elementary component of a Prismic content model.
 Prismic has 18 different field types.

 There are eight simple fields, which each return a primitive value (e.g. 8, false, "Dog"): UID, boolean, color, date, timestamp, number, text, and select.